tdwg/mids/current-draft /MIDS-definition-v0.17-13Jul2023.md

 ## 3.5 MIDS-1 Level of minimum information

 As outlined in Table 1, MIDS specifies three levels of ‘minimum information’, together with a pre-level, level zero (0).
-Excepting level 0, each MIDS level of minimum information is a superset of the preceding level.
-This specification covers MIDS Level 1, and includes the pre-level 0.
+Except for level 0, each MIDS level of minimum information is a superset of the preceding level.

 **Table 1: MIDS levels of minimum information**